 Europe in October weather

 The further south in Europe you go, the better the weather and temperatures become.
-Spain is still around 20c, whereas Croatia and Greece can be 25c+!
+Spain is still around 20c, whereas Dubrovnik in Croatia, Istanbul in Turkey and Athens in Greece can be 25degreesC+!

 What is there to do in Europe in October?